abdulmunimjemal/abdulmunimjemal.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I’m Abdulmunim Jundurahman Jemal—a Software Engineer with a passion for AI-driven innovation.
+Hi, I’m Abdulmunim —a Software Engineer with a passion for AI-driven innovation.
 My expertise spans NLP, speech processing, and neuro-symbolic AI, where I’ve translated complex concepts into real-world impact.
 From creating intuitive speech-based language learning apps to developing machine translation systems, I enjoy tackling challenges that push the boundaries of technology.

-My journey includes research at iCog Labs and working on transformative projects with SMARTi Co. in Japan.
+My journey includes research at *iCog Labs* and working on transformative projects with *SMARTi Co.* in *Japan*.
 These experiences have shaped my problem-solving mindset and deepened my commitment to designing AI solutions that make a difference.

 **Current Interests:**
     - Efficient NLP
     - Model quantization for resource-constrained environments
-  - AI localization for global accessibility
-  - Multi Modality
+    - Real Life Applications of Current Systems